Used Car: 2009 Subaru Tribeca Review

 When it was new, reviewers said the 2009 Subaru Tribeca was a pretty good crossover.
 They said it has a comfortable ride, plenty of power, lots of family-friendly features and is well-made.

 The 2009 Subaru Tribeca comes in base, Special Edition and Limited trims.
 All models feature a 3.6-liter, six-cylinder engine and standard all-wheel drive.
 The Tribeca’s standard all-wheel drive should please shoppers looking for a sure-footed vehicle in wet weather, but it also means that that the Tribeca uses more fuel than many front-wheel drive 2009 midsize SUVs, earning an EPA rating of 16/21 mpg city/highway.
 Test drivers said it’s not a bad performer, but it isn’t especially sporty or smooth.
-While the Tribeca has high safety ratings, its reliability score is below the class average.

 Some models feature a third-row seat, but reviewers noted that it’s too cramped for anyone larger than a child.
 Test drivers said most will find the other seats fairly comfortable.
 The Tribeca offers seating for five or seven, and base trims are well-equipped for the class, with a power driver’s seat, automatic headlights and dual-zone climate control.
 Higher trims add features like three-mode heated driver and passenger’s seats, leather upholstery, a rear-seat DVD system and touch-screen navigation.